LoCGonzales/Python-Challenge/README.md

 ## Problem Spots

-I ran into issues when trying to format a code to pull information from the CSV to locate the necessary data that would be used (PyPoll), pulling and coding the average change/getting this information to print correctly, getting the dates to show up for the greatest increase and decrease in profits (PyBank) and with debugging the my codes.
+I faced challenges formatting the code to extract information from the CSV file for identifying relevant data in PyPoll.
+Additionally, in PyBank, I encountered difficulties accurately calculating and displaying the average change.
+Also, I struggled with correctly displaying dates for the greatest increase and decrease in profits, and struggled in learning how to move forward with debugging my code.
+All of this leading to trial and error in ensuring proper printing.

 ## Recourses Used

-I referenced notes that I took throughout the class as well as using the recorded zoom videos/class assignments that I followed along writing the code with our professor as well as referencing the following websites: [w3schools](https://www.w3schools.com/python/) and [Stack Overflow](https://stackoverflow.com/).
+During this module, I utilized class notes, recorded Zoom sessions, and class assignments where we practiced writing code alongside our professor and in breakrooms.
+Additionally referred to the websites: [w3schools](https://www.w3schools.com/python/) and [Stack Overflow](https://stackoverflow.com/) for further guidance.